Michael Eriksson

 This, after someone (Joe Marler) criticized the “haka”, a ritual Maori dance, in the context of sports—where a strong case can be made that it has no place.
 (Depending on the exact performance and context, I might consider it: unsporting, as it often has an element of intimidation; a waste of the time of others, including opposing team and audience; pointless, as it serves no legitimate purpose in the context; unprofessional or, even, outright childish, as adult and elite athletes should focus on the sport at hand.)

 Now, if Marler had spoken in the belief that “a parade of New Zealand academics”, various haka fans, or various haka performers would line up to lend their support, then, just maybe, the use of “tone deaf” could be justified.
 (But even this feels like a stretch.)
 There is no reason to believe that this is the case, however.
-More likely, he saw something as problematic and decided to speak out about the problem.
+More likely, he saw something as problematic and decided to speak up about the problem.
 To take even the expectation that others would disagree as a reason not to speak, would reduce the chance of a change, bring a greater risk of creating or preserving “echo chambers” and “opinion corridors” on the topic, etc.

 The simple truth is that we cannot and must not let the risk of a negative reaction prevent us from speaking up, be it to point to a problem, to contradict some narrative, to point out errors in reasoning or the existence of other perspectives, etc. (Exception: If the negative reaction is so extreme that it causes danger, caution might force an exception.
 This, however, shows a problem with the reaction—not with the speaker.)